Ahitagni07/openCurrentAccount/README.md

 ### Testing ###
 For testing purpose, I have created a [docker-compose.yml](https://github.com/Ahitagni07/openCurrentAccount/blob/main/docker-compose.yml) file, through which two microservices can communicate with each other with service name.
+Unit test cases are also written on `controller` and `service` classes.

 For testing, you can run `docker-compose up -d` command inside the project directory, it will build and run both the images for
 `account-service` and `transaction-service` using the respective Dockerfile in each service’s folder.